ppprevost/angular2-nodejs-social-website/README.md

 Create Gmail account in order to use nodemailer email verification module.
 Then go to this page to use the GMAIL API:
  * [Configure your GMAIL API](https://medium.com/@pandeysoni/nodemailer-service-in-node-js-using-smtp-and-xoauth2-7c638a39a37e)
  * [NODEMAILER MAJ EPLANATION](https://nodemailer.com/smtp/oauth2/)
-Then  install all node modules
+ If you don't want to use GMAIL api fulfill your email and password in your .env file Then  install all node modules
 ```
 npm install -g nodemon angular-cli